 If you’re looking for an alternative museum experience, then this Hackney haunt is the one for you.
 Curated by artist Viktor Wynd (whose collection of curiosities includes a two-headed taxidermy lamb and some dodo bones), it’s a modern-day cabinet of curiosities.
 For lovers of the macabre, the uncanny or the absurd, it’s perfect; there are also some truly beautiful curios for those with a more sensitive disposition.
 And hey if you’re not into it, you can always escape to the bar upstairs!

 Once you’ve got your fill of the oddities on offer, be sure to make a stop at The Crown & Shuttle (which is a 5 minute bus ride away).
-This award-winning craft-beer pub is just 7-minutes’ walk from Point A Shoreditch; our A-List customers can enjoy a meal and a pint (or a glass of wine) for just £10, or get 10% off their drinks bill.
+This award-winning craft-beer pub is just 7-minutes’ walk from our Shoreditch hotel; our A-List customers can enjoy a meal and a pint (or a glass of wine) for just £10, or get 10% off their drinks bill.

 9 Caledonian Road

 A mere 4-minutes’ walk away from our King’s Cross hotel you’ll find Drink, Shop and Do; a café with a difference.
 This multi-use space hosts evening craft nights, dance classes and quizzes; think of it as a place where you can literally do almost anything.
 Fancy learning how to bind a book?
 Knit a throw?
 How about making a Freddie Mercury sculpture out of clay?
 Yes, you can do these things – and so much more – at Drink, Shop and Do!
 And if crafting works up an appetite, then fear not; as the name would suggest, DS&D do offer food and drinks.

 If you’re more of a shopper than a sewer, you should make a pitstop here anyway; there’s a handmade gift shop on the ground floor – the perfect place to find some unusual souvenirs for your loved-ones back home!